Sage-Bionetworks-IT/lambda-template/README.md

 ## Publish Lambda

 ### Private access
 Publishing the lambda makes it available in your AWS account.
-It is accessible in the [serverless application repository](https://console.aws.amazon.com/serverlessrepo).
+It will be accessible in the [serverless application repository](https://console.aws.amazon.com/serverlessrepo).

 ```shell script